galangnovi/galangnovi/README.md

 <img src="https://readme-typing-svg.herokuapp.com?lines=Web+Developer;Fullstack+Developer;Lifelong%20Learning%20Timeless%20Contributton&center=true&width=490&height=45">

-I'm a **Full-Stack Web Developer** passionate about building reliable, scalable, and user-focused digital solutions.
+💻 I'm a Full-Stack Web Developer passionate about building reliable, scalable, and user-focused digital solutions.
-My main expertise lies in **JavaScript, PHP, TypeScript, and Node.js**, and I enjoy bridging backend logic with seamless frontend experiences using modern frameworks and tools.
+⚙️ My main expertise lies in JavaScript, PHP, TypeScript, and Node.js, and I enjoy bridging backend logic with seamless frontend experiences using modern frameworks and tools.

+🚀 I love building applications that are not only functional, but also easy to maintain and scalable — ensuring long-term growth and sustainability.
-Here, you'll find my personal projects, technical experiments, and open-source contributions — all focused on clean architecture, performance, and maintainability.
+📂 Here, you'll find my personal projects, technical experiments, and open-source contributions — all focused on clean architecture, performance, and maintainability.

 ---

 ## 💼 Current Focus

-- Developing full-stack web applications using **Express, React/Next, and Prisma**.
+🖥️ Frontend: Developing modern, responsive interfaces with React and Next.js, enhancing performance and state management using Redux Toolkit.
+⚙️ Backend: Building reliable and scalable RESTful APIs using Laravel, Express and Prisma, with a focus on clean architecture, database efficiency, and maintainability.
-- Exploring **unit and integration testing** to ensure code quality.
+🧪 Exploring unit and integration testing to ensure high code quality and application stability.
-- Enhancing application performance and state management using **Redux Toolkit** and **TanStack Query**.

 ---

 ## ⚙️ Technical Skills